AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 1. Determine the path of the node to be displayed.

-   * `pagePath`: The page which contains the node, i.e. `/content/wknd-spa-react/us/en/home`
+   * `pagePath`: The page which contains the node, in our example `/content/wknd-spa-react/us/en/home`
-   * `itemPath`: Path to the node within the page, i.e. `root/responsivegrid/text`
+   * `itemPath`: Path to the node within the page, in our example `root/responsivegrid/text`
      * This consists of the names of the containing items on the page.

    ![Path of the node](assets/external-spa-path.png)